Comprehending your credit file

 Another detail that needs to be checked that none of your default dates are shown to be later than the date your IVA started.
 If any of your listed defaults are displayed as being after the date of your IVA registration, it could cause you problems obtaining credit longer than it should.

-We’d seriously recommend checking with all three credit reference agencies to make sure everything’s as it should be and reporting any discrepancies directly to the appropriate creditor.
+We’d seriously recommend checking with all four credit reference agencies to make sure everything’s as it should be and reporting any discrepancies directly to the appropriate creditor.
 Telling the credit agencies is not going to achieve much, as they’re going just going to pass a message to the same people.

 The letter can be wording like the bellow;